tlicata/packer/README.md

 results.
 Now, VirtualBox already had this capability, but Packer generalizes it to many different [platforms][packer-platforms].

-So this experiment installs my project on both an Amazon Machine Image and a VirtualBox-hosted Ubuntu.
-It takes both of them and installs Java, Git, Leiningen, and my project on each.
+So this experiment installs my project and its dependencies on both an Amazon Machine Image and a VirtualBox-hosted Ubuntu.
 Then a snapshot is created and I can either spin up an EC2 server from it or add it as a Vagrant base box and use it for my development environment.

 Steps
 -----